Emmanuel Robe: Early life

-Club career
+Career

-In September 2021, he joined Greek club Apollon Pontou in the Super League Greece 2.
+In September 2021, he joined Greek club Apollon Pontus in the Super League Greece 2.

 In August 2022, he signed with English club Aveley of the seventh tier Isthmian League Premier Division.
 He made one appearance for Aveley in the Alan Turvey Trophy, before being loaned to Essex Senior League club Romford to gain first team experience, where he scored a brace on his debut against Buckhurst Hill.
 He then joined Olympias Lympion in the Cypriot second tier, before returning to Romford.

 In April 2023, he joined Canadian Premier League club Vancouver FC.
 In late June 2023, he terminated his contract with the club by mutual consent.

 In July 2024, Robe joined Combined Counties League Premier Division South club Chipstead.
 In August 2024, it was announced that Robe signed with Italian club ASD San Luca in the fifth tier Eccellenza.
 However, he ultimately did not play and continued with Chipstead.

 In December 2024, he joined Isthmian League Premier Division side Dulwich Hamlet.
 On 23 December 2024, he debuted for the club against Cray Valley Paper Mills.
 In January 2025, he signed with Hendon in the Isthmian League Premier Division, but departed the club later in the same month.
 On 28 January 2025, he signed with Merstham in the Isthmian League South and East Division.
 He also played in the six-a-side Baller League UK for John Terry's team the 26ers.
 In the summer of 2025, he joined Isthmian League Premier side Hashtag United.
 In September 2025, he joined Sittingbourne.